 Myth: VBAC after one cesarean has a 60-70% risk of uterine rupture.

 The risk of uterine rupture after one low transverse (bikini) cut cesarean is about 0.5% – 1% depending on factors.
-(2) First time moms are at risk for complications that are equally serious to uterine rupture and occur at a similar rate such as placental abruption, (4) cord prolapse, (5) and shoulder dystocia.
+(2) (Keep in mind that this refers to the incision on the uterus, not on the abdomen.)
+First time moms are at risk for complications that are equally serious to uterine rupture and occur at a similar rate such as placental abruption, (4) cord prolapse, (5) and shoulder dystocia.
 (6)

 Myth: Hospitals ban VBAC because it’s such a serious and unusual complication that they cannot manage it appropriately.

 Hospitals with labor and delivery units have protocols in place to respond to obstetrical emergencies.
 The guidelines used to manage the complications from first time moms and repeat cesarean moms are also used to address uterine rupture in VBAC moms.

 Myth: To expedite an emergency cesarean, epidurals are required in VBAC moms.
 VBAC moms can’t have epidurals because it will obscure the pain of uterine rupture.

 Per ACOG, epidurals may be used in a VBAC (3) and evidence suggests that epidurals do not mask uterine rupture-related pain.
 (7, 8) Additionally, only 26% of women who experience a uterine rupture report abdominal pain, so it is an inconsistent and unreliable symptom.
 (9)

 Myth: There is a 25% chance that either baby or mom will die during a VBAC.

 The risk of maternal mortality is very low whether a woman plans a TOLAC (0.0038%) or an elective repeat cesarean (0.0134%).
 (2) Limited evidence suggests that there is a 2.8 – 6.2% risk of infant mortality after a uterine rupture.
 (2, 10)